jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

-We had two datasets in CSV format, one to be used for [training](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-train_data.csv), and another one for [testing](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing_data.csv).
+There were two datasets in CSV format, one to be used for [training](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-train_data.csv), and another one for [testing](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing_data.csv).
 The training dataset contained 19622 rows and
 160 columns, including the `classe` variable which classified the entry according to the manner in which it was performed (*vide supra*).
-The testing  dataset has only 20 rows and 160 columns, with the difference that instead of the `classe` variable, there is an `problem_id` column to be used as an identifier for the prediction results.
+The testing  dataset has only 20 rows and 160 columns, with the difference that instead of the `classe` variable, there is an `problem_id` column to be used as an identifier for the prediction results, and was supposed to be used for a second part of the assignment dealing that dealt with specific class prediction.

 <aside>